An amazingly large number of children in the media suffer from Parental Abandonment

 Neal: To recently returned Dad "He's been more of a father to me than you ever were!"

-- In the first season of The X-Files Deep Throat is something of a father substitute for Mulder even though Mulder's father is still alive at this point.
+- The X-Files: In the first season, mysterious informant Deep Throat is something of a father substitute for Mulder even though Mulder's father is still alive at this point.

 - In Greek myth, the philandering Zeus fathered a number of sons, none of which he actually helped raise.
 Some of them were lucky enough to find substitute father figures who took care of them: Heracles was raised by Amphitryon, his mother's mortal husband, while Perseus was raised by the fisherman Dictys, who took his mother Danae in when she was abandoned by her own father, and Dionysius was raised by the mortal woman Ino and her husband, who Zeus gave to them to take care of so his jealous wife Hera wouldn't find out about his affair.